 - Building a Big Overhead Press – What’s Been Working for Me

 - Make the Shoulders Feel Better to Lift Bigger Weights

 This entry was posted on Monday, May 7th, 2012 at 2:21 pm and is filed under strength training to improve athletic performance, strength training videos diesel tv, strength training workouts, strongman feats, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.